Sweet Potato Casserole

 - Store: I keep any leftover sweet potato casserole in the fridge for 3 days in a sealed container to keep it fresh.

 - Freeze: When I have extra, I pack it into freezer-safe bags and freeze it for 3 months, so nothing goes to waste.
-This applies for uncooked or cooked entire casserole, I simply wrap it tightly with plastic wrap or aluminum foil before freezing.
+This applies to an uncooked or cooked entire casserole.
+I simply wrap it tightly with plastic wrap or aluminum foil before freezing.

 - Thaw: Before serving again, I move the frozen casserole to the fridge and let it thaw overnight.